 About Pastor Derwin

-Derwin L. Gray is the founding and Lead Pastor of Transformation Church, a multi-ethnic, multi-generational, mission-shaped community with two campuses in South Carolina (Indian Land and Rock Hill), both just south of Charlotte, North Carolina.
-Transformation Church (TC) also has two campuses in South Carolina Correctional Institutions (Kershaw and Lee).
-For three out of the last five years, TC has been recognized as one of the top 100 fastest-growing churches in America by Outreach magazine.
+Derwin L. Gray is the founding and lead Pastor of Transformation Church (TC), a multiethnic, multigenerational, mission-shaped community in Indian Land, South Carolina, located just south of Charlotte, North Carolina.
+TC also has two campuses in South Carolina Correctional Institutions, Kershaw and Lee.
+For three out of the last five years, TC has been recognized by Outreach magazine as one of the top 100 fastest-growing churches in America.

 Pastor Derwin met his wife, Vicki, at Brigham Young University.
 They have been married for 23 years and have two children.

 After graduating from Brigham Young University, Pastor Derwin played professional football in the NFL for five years with the Indianapolis Colts (1993-1997) and one year with the Carolina Panthers (1998).
 During that time, he and Vicki began their journey with Christ and experienced God’s faithfulness and direction as He moved their hearts to know Him and make Him known.
 Read the “Life Story” tab to find out about the “Naked Preacher” who told Pastor Derwin about Jesus!